Dubeysatvik123/Nexus_GUI/README.md

-Certainly!
-Below is a README document for the GitHub repository:

----

 # College Information Audio Query Service

 This repository contains a Flask-based web application that allows users to ask questions about a college by submitting an audio file.
 The application processes the audio query, retrieves relevant information from specified URLs, and responds with an audio message.